 Happily, the answer is yes.
 Once called “poor man’s butter,” avocados are actually more like olive oil, both of them being rich in the monounsaturated oleic acid that appears to support healthy cholesterol levels.

-Avocados also provide generous amounts of fiber—another bonus for weight-conscious eaters—along with folate, lutein, potassium and vitamins B6, C, E and K.
+Avocados also provide generous amounts of fiber—another bonus for weight-conscious eaters—along with folate, lutein, potassium and other minerals, and vitamins B6, C, E and K.

 Native to Central and South America, avocados are now grown in tropical and semitropical climates worldwide, including California and Florida in the US.
 Harvest times depend on the specific variety, but avocados are available year round.